 How we test

-We begin each model year by bringing in the top-tier televisions from each of the major brands, including LG and Samsung.
-These premium televisions help set the highest standard for the year, managing expectations for each model below them, and providing context among the competitors.
+When you buy a new entertainment system, you look for only the highest quality hardware you can afford within your budget.
+So as you might expect, testing is a huge component of how we choose the best 4K Blu-ray players.
+We begin each model year by bringing in the top-tier televisions from each of the major brands, including types such as LG and Samsung.
+These premium televisions help set the highest standard for the year, managing expectations for each model below them, and providing much needed context among the competitors.

-We typically test any media player with a number of these high-end TVs, checking compatibility and performance over a series of weeks or even months in our A/V testing room.
+We typically test any media player with a number of these high-end TVs, checking for features such as compatibility and performance over a series of weeks or even months in our A/V testing room.

-We make a concerted effort to test every aspect of a given player, making sure to provide the most thorough feedback possible to our readers.
+We make a concerted effort to test every aspect of a given player.
+That means we make sure to provide the most thorough feedback possible to our readers.
 After all, you’ll be living with your new player for years to come, and we only want to recommend devices that we ourselves enjoy.